vega/vega-lite/CONTRIBUTING.md

 You can see if specific lines are covered in the unit test by running `open coverage/index.html` and browse through the report.

+A lot of linting errors can be fixed automatically with running `npm run lint -- --fix`.

 ### Watch tasks

 During development, it can be convenient to rebuild automatically or run tests in the background.